steven-hack/ziggo-mediabox-next/README.md

 # Introduction
-This is a custom component  that enables communication with a Ziggo Mediabox Next.
+This is a custom component  that enables communication with a Ziggo Mediabox Next within Home Assistant.

 ![Example of using the Mediabox Next](https://raw.githubusercontent.com/IIStevowII/ziggo-mediabox-next/master/screenshot.PNG)